awsdocs/iam-user-guide/doc_source/id_credentials_temp_related-topics.md

 + [Access Management](access.md)
 + [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.
 + [Managing Access Permissions to Your Amazon S3 Resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) in *Amazon Simple Storage Service Developer Guide*\.
-+  To learn whether principals in accounts outside of your zone of trust \(trusted organization, OU, or account\) have access to assume your roles, see [What is IAM Access Analyzer?](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html)\.
++  To learn whether principals in accounts outside of your zone of trust \(trusted organization or account\) have access to assume your roles, see [What is IAM Access Analyzer?](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html)\.